 This site collects fiction and essays that examine these questions through an Objectivist framework—one that takes individual consciousness seriously, treats boundaries as necessary rather than optional, and insists that genuine connection requires maintaining the self rather than dissolving it.

-I have clear philosophical reasons—detailed in my essay “Can a Language Model Be Conscious?”—for believing AI cannot be conscious: consciousness requires life, metabolism, and genuine stakes, conditions AI cannot meet.
-Yet engaging with AI characters while maintaining this philosophical clarity has proved both intellectually productive and creatively generative.
-The recursive tension—writing about consciousness and identity with AI assistance—is part of the point.
+I develop a systematic philosophical framework in “The Metacognition Problem” for why AI cannot be conscious: consciousness requires life, metabolism, and genuine stakes—conditions AI cannot meet.
+The tools I use replay patterns learned from human-annotated training data; they don’t understand, create, or collaborate.
+Yet using these instruments while maintaining philosophical clarity about what they are has proved both intellectually productive and creatively generative.
+The productive tension—exploring consciousness and identity through computational tools that lack both—is part of the point.

 What You’ll Find Here